bt3gl/building_blog/content/dns_stuff.md

 ### XXE

-XXE: returns to XML external entity attacks and lets you include files from filesystem.
+XXE: returns to XML external entity attacks and lets you include files from the filesystem.

 ```
 <!ENTITY xxe SYSTEM "file:///etc/passwd">]>